emacs-php/php-auto-yasnippets/README.md

 implode
 ```

-and press `C-c C-y` php-auto-yasnippets will expand that into
+and press `C-c C-y` then php-auto-yasnippets will expand that into

 ```php
 implode($glue, $pieces)